Anyone can quickly create a YouTube channel and easily upload a video. But moving too fast means you won’t be fully optimized from day 1.

 The process to sign up for an account is quick and easy (see video below) but in order to be approved you need to meet a number of criteria.
 These include things such as being over 18 and having a valid postal address.

-We’ve come a long way together haven’t we – almost there – and we’re now ready to finally upload our first video.
+We’ve come a long way together haven’t we?
+You’ve learned how to create a YouTube channel and we’re now ready to finally upload our first video.

 Follow along with my video and then check out my 12 tips below that to help you make sure you have the most optimized upload possible: